Hydrophis sibauensis

 Hydrophis sibauensis, also known as the Kalimantan sea snake, is a species of venomous sea snake in the family Elapidae that is native to Indonesia, and endemic to Borneo.
 The specific epithet sibauensis refers to the Sibau River.
+It is notable for being one of only two known species of sea snake that are only found in freshwater, the other species being Hydrophis semperi.